zxexz/VCF-2-FHIR/README.md

 - Click on "Click To Convert" button
 - You will see "fhir.xml has been successfully created" message if your file has been converted successfully
 - Click on "VIEW XML FILE" to see fhir.xml file
-- Click on "VIEW JSON FILE" to see json.xml file (edited)
+- Click on "VIEW JSON FILE" to see json.xml file